OfS research: student feedback during financial challenges, and what universities should monitor

 What has changed

-The headline finding is about visibility and perceived impact.
+The headline finding is not only that students notice cost-cutting, but that many connect it to a worse experience.
 52 per cent of students said they had noticed their provider taking measures to cut costs.
 Where students noticed measures, the most common were changes to staff availability and capacity (44 per cent) and increased class sizes (40 per cent).
-The report also finds that 83 per cent noticed a gap between the promised higher education experience and what they were receiving in practice, which aligns with the OfS blog summary that students most often described larger classes, more online learning, and reduced access to resources and support.
+The report also finds that 83 per cent noticed a gap between the promised higher education experience and what they were receiving in practice.
+That aligns with the OfS blog summary, where students most often described larger classes, more online learning, and reduced access to resources and support.
+For institutions, that makes feedback an early-warning system, not just a retrospective check.
 [OfS blog post]

-There are also clear expectations around risk and protection.
+There are also clear expectations around risk, protection, and communication.
 56 per cent of students were aware their provider faced financial risks, and 46 per cent were concerned about potential closure of their course or department.
 Yet 58 per cent said they were unaware of student protection plans, and students reported uncertainty about what would happen if a course or department closed.
 In practical terms, students expect help if disruption occurs, including support to transfer to another provider (61 per cent) and support to complete their studies (60 per cent).
+For institutions, that makes signposting part of the student experience, not just a compliance task.

-Alongside the research, the OfS highlights what it expects institutions to do when changes affect the student experience, including consulting and informing students, considering the impact on different groups, and ensuring students can access complaints routes and independent escalation where needed:
+Alongside the research, the OfS is clear about what it expects institutions to do when changes affect the student experience, including consulting and informing students, considering the impact on different groups, and ensuring students can access complaints routes and independent escalation where needed:

 "Students should be consulted with and informed about any changes."